bkryza/clang-uml/docs/sequence_diagrams.md

 Another issue is the naming of lambda participants.
 Currently, each lambda is rendered in the diagram as a separate class whose name is composed of the lambda location in the code (the only unique way of identifying lambdas I was able to find).
-For example the follwing code:
+For example the following code:
 ```cpp
 #include <algorithm>
 #include <functional>